diverse-project/melange/quickstart.md

 # Melange tutorial

-In this tutorial you will learn how to make executable languages and how Melange can help you to write generic algorithms for a familly of language thanks to Model Type.
+In this tutorial you will learn how to make executable languages and how Melange can help you to write generic algorithms for a family of language thanks to Model Type.

 We will first design 4 differents languages close enough that we would write one tool for all of them, and then will do it !